DSpace Open Source Development

 DSpace 7 UI and REST API

 Unifying the DSpace community on a single user interface is the key objective for DSpace 7.
 Atmire is leading the DSpace 7 Angular UI development and makes major contributions to the DSpace 7 REST API.
-In August 2018, Atmire has contributed over 2000 hours of work to DSpace 7 and aims to ramp up these efforts as the release is closing in.
+Atmire has contributed over +3000 hours of work to DSpace 7.

 Thanks to an ORCID Adoption and Integration grant, the University of Missouri and Atmire integrated DSpace authority control with ORCID for providing more robust author identification in DSpace.
 This contribution became part of DSpace 5 as an optional feature.